eleftheriouk/narrative-extraction-semeval/README.md

 ## Submission Paper

-For more details on the approach we followed, please refer to the [submission paper](./submission_paper.pdf)
+For more details on the approach we followed, please refer to the [paper](./paper.pdf)